CREATE TRIGGER

 Specifies a Boolean expression that determines whether a trigger function will actually be executed.
 If WHEN is specified, the function will be called only when condition returns true.

 In FOR EACH ROW triggers, the WHEN condition can reference the columns of old or new row values by writing OLD.column_name or NEW.column_name, respectively.
-In addition, INSERT triggers cannot reference OLD and DELETE triggers cannot reference NEW.
+Note that INSERT triggers cannot reference OLD and DELETE triggers cannot reference NEW.

 INSTEAD OF triggers do not support WHEN conditions.